-Overwatering your Heartleaf philodendron can result in your plants’ leaves turning yellow.
-They can also start to droop and fall off.
+Overwatering your Heartleaf philodendron can result in your plant’s leaves turning yellow.
+They can also start to sag and fall off.
 Other indicators of overwatering are slimy stems and foul-smelling soil.

-If you find that you have been overwatering your heartleaf philodendron, the best thing to do is to place your plant in an area that receives bright indirect sunlight and wait for it to dry out sufficiently for you to water again.
-Ensure that the first inch of topsoil is dry before watering again in the future.
+If you have been overwatering your heartleaf philodendron, the best thing to do is to place your plant in an area that receives bright indirect sunlight and wait for it to dry out sufficiently for you to water again.
+Ensure that the first inch of topsoil is dry before watering again.

 The typical signs of an underwatered plant are brown leaves that can begin to wilt and even fall off if the lack of water continues.
 Lack of water can cause your plant to become unhappy, and unhappy plants are susceptible to pests and other diseases.

-Between your plants’ watering cycles, it is always a good idea to keep your eye on its leaves.
+Between your plants’ watering cycles, keeping your eye on its leaves is always a good idea.
 Are they wilting or turning brown?
 Ensuring you keep your eye on the topsoil that it isn’t becoming too dry and the overall health of your plant, making sure it retains its usual vibrancy.

-Will Heartleaf Philodendron Plants Benefit From Sitting on a Humidity Tray?
+Will These Plants Benefit From Sitting on a Humidity Tray?

-Another way to improve your plant’s humidity levels is by using a humidity tray.
-The humidity tray will come in handy if you live in a relatively dry area as heartleaf philodendrons’ natural habitat is in a tropical rainforest.
-Thus they prefer higher humidity levels.
+A humidity tray is another way to improve your plant’s humidity levels.
+The humidity tray will be helpful if you live in a relatively dry area, as heartleaf philodendrons’ natural habitat is in a tropical rainforest.
+Thus, they prefer higher humidity levels.

-What Are the Most Common Signs Heartleaf Philodendron Need Watering?
+What Are the Most Common Signs Heartleaf Philodendrons Need Watering?

 The most common sign that your Heartleaf philodendron needs water is its leaves turning brown or getting crispy, wilting, and falling off the plant.

 The best way to water your Heartleaf philodendron is from the top with a watering can.
-Keep giving it water until water starts to come out of the drainage holes at the bottom.
-Ensure that your plants’ container does not sit in stagnant water for too long.
+Keep giving it water until water comes out of the drainage holes at the bottom.
+Ensure your plant’s container does not sit in stagnant water for too long.

-Is It OK to Get Water on Heartleaf Philodendron Leaves?
+Is It OK to Get Water on the Leaves?

 Yes, it is OK to get water on their leaves.
 Heartleaf philodendrons grow naturally in tropical forests where the humidity levels are high.
-The high humidity levels would result in their leaves getting moist on a regular occasion.
+The high humidity levels would make their leaves moist on a regular occasion.

-What Do I Do if I Over Water My Heartleaf Philodendron?
+What Do I Do if I Over Water My Plant?

-If you have overwatered your Heartleaf philodendron, the best thing to do is place it in an area that receives excellent indirect light and allow it to practically dry out.
+If you have overwatered your Heartleaf philodendron, the best thing to do is place it in an area that receives excellent indirect light and allows it to dry out practically.
 After this, you can resume watering, ensuring that the first inch of topsoil is dry to the touch the next time you water.